naverwhale/whaleos-platform2/power_manager/docs/power_supplies.md

 the display SoC (state of charge) from [CrOS EC] using `EC_CMD_DISPLAY_SOC`.
 If the command isn't available, the display SoC is computed by powerd using `low_battery_shutdown_percent` and `full_factor` read from the pref directories.

+Note that low_battery_shutdown_percent_ and full_factor reported by [CrOS EC] are for reference only: in case powerd may need to know how display_soc is computed.
+Powerd should take action based on display_soc (and may use the forementioned params for backward compatibility).

 ### Time-to-empty and time-to-full